Canary long-eared bat: Description

 When Hamilton described it as a new species, he noted that it was similar in appearance to the brown long-eared bat, Plecotus auritus, but that it had "much larger wings."

 Conservation

-It is evaluated as vulnerable by the IUCN.
+It is evaluated as critically endangered by the IUCN.
 It meets the criteria for this designation because its estimated area of occurrence is less than 3000 km2, it is found in fewer than five locations, its population is declining, and it is losing habitat.
 It is threatened by habitat loss due to deforestation, use of pesticides near forest habitat, and loss of roosting sites due to building renovation.
 The remaining population is estimated to number between 500 and 2000.
 Only two breeding colonies, one each on La Palma (in the Cuevas de los Murciélagos) and Tenerife, are known; the larger La Palma colony is estimated to have declined by 80% in recent years.
 It is a protected species under Spanish law and international conventions (the Bonn Convention and Berne Convention).